channagithub/image-processing-pipeline/python-client/README.md

 ## image_augmentation.py

-This call is not used as of now.
+This class is not used as of now.
 I am not able decode images in kafka consumer.

 As of now, kafka consumer is only able to decode text messages pushed by producer.